 Wet Performance

-When it comes to wet roads, there are a lot of things to consider, and first is to understand that water is not compressible, so the best way to make grip on water is to remove it.
+In wet conditions, the first thing to understand is that water is not compressible, so the best way to make grip on water is to remove it.

 And it gets removed by sipes and grooves, which provide wet grip and hydroplaning resistance, let’s discuss them both one by one.